Eudromaeosaurs in GURPS

 For Pentaceratops (6,200 lbs.) lower ST and HP to 37, SM to +3 (13 hexes), and DR to 7.
 Change damage to 4d+3 with the beak and 4d+8 with the horns or trampling.

 For Pachyrhinoceratops (6,600 lbs.) lower ST and HP to 38, SM to +3 (13 hexes), and DR to 7.
 Add Temperature Tolerance 2 (Cold).
-Change damage 4d+3 with the beak and 4d+8 crushing with the horn or trampling.
+Change damage to 4d+3 with the beak and 4d+8 crushing with the horn (which becomes reach C) or trampling.

 For Torosaurus (22,000 lbs.) raise ST and HP to 56 and DR to 11.
 Change damage to 6d+7 with the beak and 6d+13 with the horns or trampling.